Norman Sartorius: Biography

 In 1967, Sartorius was invited to join the WHO. and became the Head of the WHO Interregional Advisory Team on Epidemiology of Mental Disorders.
 He then took the position of Medical Officer responsible for epidemiological and social psychiatry and in 1974 at WHO Headquarters became the Chief of the Mental Health Unit.
 In 1977 he was appointed Director of the Division of Mental Health of WHO, a position which he held until 1993.
 He served as the President of the World Psychiatric Association (1993–1999) and of the European Psychiatric Association (1997–2001).

 Sartorius became a professor at the University of Geneva in 1993.
 Sartorius also held professorships at the University of Zagreb and University of Prague.
 He has worked as an honorary visiting or adjunct professor at the University of London, Pierre and Marie Curie University in Paris, the University of Beijing, Washington University in St. Louis, the New York University, the University of Belgrade and the University of Florida.
 He is a senior faculty member at the Johns Hopkins School of Public Health in the Mental Health Department.

-Sartorius is a Fellow of the British Royal Society of Medicine, honorary member of Medical Academies in Croatia, Mexico and Peru, and a corresponding member of the Royal Academy of Medicine of Spain and of the Croatian Academy of Arts and sciences, Honoris causa Doctor of Medicine of the Umeå University, of the Timișoara/Temisvar University Victor Babes and of the Charles University in Prague.
+Sartorius is a Fellow of the British Royal Society of Medicine, Honorary Fellow European Association of Social Psychiatry, member of Medical Academies in Croatia, Mexico and Peru, and a corresponding member of the Royal Academy of Medicine of Spain and of the Croatian Academy of Arts and sciences, Honoris causa Doctor of Medicine of the Umeå University, of the Timișoara/Temisvar University Victor Babes and of the Charles University in Prague.
 He is also an Honorary Doctor of Science of the University of Bath in 1990, the University of Florida (2015) and an honorary doctor of psychology of the University of Copenhagen.
 He is a Distinguished Fellow of the American Psychiatric Association, an Honorary Fellow of the Royal College of Psychiatrists of the United Kingdom, of the Royal Australian and New Zealand College of Psychiatrists, of the European Psychiatric Association and of the World Psychiatric Association.
 He is a Fellow or an honorary member of numerous other professional organizations.